groupoasys/Comparison_non_linear_solvers/README.md

 This repository aims to perform a comparison of several of the available non linear solvers.
 Such a comparison is made in terms of the objective value and the computational time.

-To do this, some non linear optimization problems of different nature are modelled using [Pyomo](http://www.pyomo.org/), and run with different solvers.
-The results are saved and analysed below to get conclusions.
+To do this, some non linear optimization problems of different nature are modeled using [Pyomo](http://www.pyomo.org/) and run with different solvers.
+The results are saved and analyzed below to get conclusions.

-It is important to note that the conclusions draw here cannot be extended to all the existing optimization problems.
+It is important to note that the conclusions drawn here cannot be extended to all the existing optimization problems.
-This repo just serves as a guide for your decisions, but it is not an universal truth.
+This repo just serves as a guide for your decisions, but it is not a universal truth.
 Please take this into account when deciding which solver is more suitable in your case.